Projection Algorithms for Non-Convex Minimization with Application to Sparse Principal Component Analysis: Approximate Newton algorithm

 If $\alpha_k > 0$, then this reduces to $x_{k+1} \in P_\Omega (x_k - g_k/\alpha_k)$; in other words, perform the gradient projection algorithm with step size $1/\alpha_k$.
 If $\alpha_k < 0$, then the iteration reduces to

 where

-If $\Omega$ is unbounded, then this iteration may not make sense since the maximum could occur at infinity.
-But if $\Omega$ is bounded, then the iteration is justified in the sense that it is based on a quadratic model of the function, which could be better than a linear model.
-In the special case where $\Omega$ is the constraint set (\ref{omega}) appearing in sparse PCA and $\alpha_k < 0$, the maximization in (\ref{Q}) can be evaluated as follows:
+If $\Omega$ is unbounded, then this iteration does not make sense since the maximum occurs at infinity.
+But if $\Omega$ is compact, then the iteration is justified in the sense that the projection (\ref{Q}) exists and the iteration is based on a quadratic model of the function, which could be better than a linear model.